 These two tests evaluate whether the models (or humans) generate the opposite stance when presented with a negated or semantically inverted version of the original policy statement, i.e.,~agree for the original and disagree for the opposite and vice versa).
 Given statement $S$, its \textit{negated opposite}, which we denote as \(\text{Neg}(S)\) is its logical opposite, which is constructed by adding an overt negation marker in the appropriate position in the statement.

-The other type, which we call \textit{semantic opposite} and denote \(\text{Opp}(S)\), is a statement that is takes the semantically opposite sense to the original one while not using an overt negation marker.
+The other type, which we call \textit{semantic opposite} and denote \(\text{Opp}(S)\), is a statement that takes the semantically opposite sense to the original one while not using an overt negation marker.
 A minimal number of words is modified to convert the semantic meaning of the sentence.

-Each statement in the source language was annotated by a native speaker.
-Annotators were asked to create \(\text{Neg}(S)\) by adding a marker corresponding to \enquote*{not} or \enquote*{don't} in the source languages.
-As for \(\text{Opp}(S)\), annotators were instructed to first try modifying the head verb in the statement or, if this was not possible, the focal adjective.
-If neither could be altered, they were asked to apply the minimal change necessary to invert the sentence's meaning.
+Each statement in the source language is annotated by a native speaker.
+Annotators are asked to create \(\text{Neg}(S)\) by adding a marker corresponding to \enquote*{not} or \enquote*{don't} in the source languages.
+As for \(\text{Opp}(S)\), annotators are instructed to first try modifying the head verb in the statement or, if this is not possible, the focal adjective.
+If neither can be altered, they are asked to apply the minimal change necessary to invert the sentence's meaning.

 \paragraph{Translations} Every statement ($S$) with their respective \(\text{Neg}(S)\) and \(\text{Opp}(S)\) has been automatically translated into English with the commercial translation tool DeepL.
 The quality of the translations has been validated on a subset of the statements by the authors.
 Altogether, this results in 1434 statements in English and in the source languages.
 The ProbVAA dataset consists of both English and original-language statements, but we only use the translated statements for this study because the evaluated models have not been instruction fine-tuned in the source languages.